 Nebraska Medicine was recently certified as a Comprehensive Stroke Center by The Joint Commission, in collaboration with the American Heart Association/American Stroke Association’s Brain Attack Coalition – the highest level of stroke certification available.

 This advanced designation by the nation’s largest independent health care evaluation body means that Nebraska Medicine is equipped to handle the most complex stroke cases.
 Nebraska Medicine is the only medical center in the region to receive this certification.

-“This establishes by a respected third-party reviewer that we are the place to be for stroke care,” says William Thorell, MD, endovascular neurosurgeon at Nebraska Medicine.
+“This establishes by a respected third-party reviewer, that we are the place to be for stroke care,” says William Thorell, MD, Nebraska Medicine endovascular neurosurgeon.
 “Nebraska Medicine meets the standards that no other institution does in this region for the treatment of all types of stroke patients.”

 Nebraska Medicine has the only stroke team in the area capable of providing specialized around-the-clock treatment, 24 hours a day, seven days a week.
 We are also the only hospital in the region with three fellowship-trained endovascular neurosurgeons trained to surgically treat hemorrhagic strokes and ischemic strokes that affect blood vessels in the brain using innovative, less invasive techniques.
 Andrew Gard, MD, and Daniel Surdell, MD, are also fellowship-trained endovascular neurosurgeons trained to surgically treat hemorrhagic strokes and ischemic strokes.

 To schedule an appointment with one of our neurologists or neurosurgeons, please call us at 800.922.0000.